A rich structure of renormalization group flows for Higgs-like models in 4 dimensions: Speculation on the origin of families

 A few comments are in order.
+The above fits are for lower component of the SU(2) doublets of leptons verses the upper component for the quarks, and led to different RG periods $\lambda_{\rm lep}, \lambda_{\rm qu}$.
+In the next section, more reliable estimates of the RG periods $\lambda$ will continue to support this difference in $\lambda$ for upper verses lower components of these SU(2) doublets.
 For both cases of leptons and quarks the first family mass is underestimated.
 This can be fixed with the angle $\vartheta_1$.
 However there may be other explanations based on the observation that the Russian Doll scaling is better at high energies, which is already evident from \eqref{cyclicsG1} where only for large $n$ is $2 \cosh (n \lambda/2) \approx e^{n \lambda/2}$.
 Recent work on the Russian Doll BCS model indicates that the period of the RG can indeed be energy dependent \cite{Gorsky}.
 It is also interesting to note that $ M_{\rm lep}$ and $ M_{\rm qu}$ are not so different in this crude fit.
-Furthermore, this simplistic analysis leads to different values of the RG period for quarks verses leptons.
-We found $\lambda_{\rm qu}/\lambda_{\rm lep} = 1.71$ which we cannot yet explain, but is perhaps related to the 3 QCD colors of quarks.